 Perhaps the most widely used drug in the world, caffeine is a naturally occurring plant compound that belongs to a group of stimulants called methylxanthines.

 Caffeine temporarily increases alertness.
-The effect is more profound in people who don’t use caffeine regularly.
 In one study, a daily dose of 800mg improved reaction speed and accuracy in sleep deprived patients.

 Enhancing Athletic Performance

 In a study of young male athletes, caffeine temporarily increased upper and lower body muscle strength by 6-13 percent.
 In a study of female athletes, caffeine reduced perceived exertion and pain, which allowed them to increase their training volume.